SosoPkhakadze/K-line-Data-Analysis/README.md

 - `threading`: For running background tasks.
 - `time`: To manage sleep intervals in background tasks.

 You can install the required dependencies using the following command:

  ''' pip install -r requirements.txt '''

+you can run the app using the following command

+''' python app.py '''

 How code works: